PawseySC/containers-bioinformatics-workshop/setup.md

 *Windows* users: get [MobaXterm](https://mobaxterm.mobatek.net/download-home-edition.html), [Visual Studio Code](https://code.visualstudio.com/) or PuTTY.
 This equipment will allow you to follow the online materials and to login to a facility with the required software stack.

-*Optional*: if you have a Windows box, you will also need to install [Cygwin/X](https://x.cygwin.com) to run the example on X11 applications.
+If you have a Windows box, you will also need to install [Cygwin/X](https://x.cygwin.com) to run the example on X11 applications.
 If you have macOS, you will need [XQuartz](https://www.xquartz.org) installed instead.

 ### Self-paced: Pawsey users